achebrol/develop-mobile-apps-with-csharp-and-azure/docs/index.md

 #### On your Windows PC

 * [Android Studio and Tools][22]
-* [Visual Studio 2017 Community][23]
+* [Visual Studio 2019][23]
 * [.NET Core 2.2][17]

+I use Visual Studio 2019 Enterprise for my development, but there is no difference between the editions for the individual developer.
+Pick whichever edition of Visual Studio you like.
 When installing Visual Studio, you will want to install the following workloads:

 * Universal Windows Platform development.
 * ASP.NET and web development.